zhanziyang/vue-croppa/README.md

 #### myCroppa.zoomOut()

 #### myCroppa.chooseFile()
-- Opens the file chooser window to choose file.
+- Opens the file chooser window to Choose an image.
 Useful when default click-to-choose interaction is disabled.

 #### myCroppa.reset()
 - Removes the current image, can be used to implement your own remove-button.